 - The appointment of two Non-Executive Directors (NED), initially as Associate Non-Executive Directors.
-Gautam Dalal and Suzanne Ellis were welcomed to the Trust and will take the positions as substantive NEDs when Akhter Mateen, NED, and James Hatchley, NED, step down from the Board later in the year. - Helen Jameson, Chief Finance Officer will leave GOSH in Q2 2022/23.
+Gautam Dalal and Suzanne Ellis were welcomed to the Trust and will take the positions as substantive NEDs when Akhter Mateen, NED, and James Hatchley, NED, step down from the Board in 2022/23. - Helen Jameson, Chief Finance Officer will leave GOSH in Q2 2022/23.
 An interim post-holder will be appointed while the recruitment process for a substantive candidate is underway.